ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 Additional information:

-- Deprecated alias names for this type:  application/x-yaml, text/yaml, text/x-yaml
+- Deprecated alias names for this type:  application/x-yaml, text/yaml, text/x-yaml.
+  These alias are used, but not registered.

 - Magic number(s)  N/A